zplzmzmpl/Regional-ecological-time-series-monitoring-based-on-LandTrendr/README.md

 <div align='center'><img width='600' src="./asset/slc-sar-det-20-21.png"></div>

-*Proportion of changed pixels in a small aoi around the main dock in Salty Lake City for a 19-image time sequence.
-There were about 360000 pixels in all in the aoi.
+*Proportion of changed pixels in a small region in Salty Lake City for a 19-image time sequence.
+There were about 360000 pixels in the aoi.
 Note the (approximate) alternation of arrivals (positive definite changes) and departures (negative definite changes).*

-😣analyse later....
+😣Analyze later....

 ---

 ## Output Images
-*sorting...on the way...*😥
+*on the way...*😥

 ## TO DO
 - [x] classification result accuracy evaluation